flash-center/PROBLEM/README.md

 The PROBLEM Solver is an open source Python implementation of the proton radiography reconstruction algorithm of Bott et al. (2017).
-It ensures cross-platform, fast, and easy-to-use features to reconstruct magnetic fields from simulated and experimental proton radiography data for high-energy laser experiments.
+The project currently includes two example problems to demonstrate the algorithm.
+Soon, tools will be added to support reconstruction of magnetic fields from simulated and experimental proton radiography data for high-energy laser experiments.

 ## Proton radiography